 King has the strength and speed to go one-on-one with receivers and he’s an absolute ball-hawk.
 In four seasons for the Hawkeyes, he collected 14 interceptions, including eight in 2015.
 He found a way to take two of those back to the house, and he also was credited with 33 passes defended.

-In the NFL, he might project better as a safety than a pure corner, based on his ball-hawking skills, tenacity and toughness against the run.
+In the NFL, he projects better as a safety than a pure corner, based on his ball-hawking skills, tenacity and toughness against the run.

 As an added bonus, King can play special teams in the NFL.
 He notched over 1,000 returning kicks for Iowa, and just over 500 returning punts.